-For explanatory purposes, we have organized the logical reference architecture according to five high-level processes, as labeled in Figure 4-1.
-These are the processes that must occur to achieve trusted IoT device network-layer onboarding and lifecycle management.
+There are five high-level processes to carry out this architecture, as labeled in Figure 4-1.
 These five processes are as follows:

-- Device manufacture and factory provisioning the activities that the IoT device manufacturer must perform to prepare the IoT device so that it is capable of network- and application-layer onboarding (Figure 4-2, Section 4.1) - Device ownership and bootstrapping information transfer the transfer of IoT device ownership and bootstrapping information that must take place from the manufacturer to the device and/or the device's owner to enable the owner to onboard the device securely.
-The component in Figure 4-1 labeled "Supply Chain Integration Service" represents the mechanism used to accomplish this information transfer (Figure 4-3, Section 4.2) - Trusted network-layer onboarding the interactions that occur between the network-layer onboarding component and the IoT device to mutually authenticate, confirm authorization, establish a secure channel, and provision the device with its network credentials (Figure 4-4, Section 4.3) - Trusted application-layer onboarding the interactions that occur between a trusted application server and the IoT device to mutually authenticate, establish a secure channel, and provision the device with application-layer credentials (Figure 4-5, Section 4.4) - Continuous assurance ongoing, policy-based assurance and authorization checks on the IoT device to support device lifecycle monitoring and control (Figure 4-6, Section 4.5).
+- 1. Device manufacture and factory provisioning the activities that the IoT device manufacturer performs to prepare the IoT device so that it is capable of network- and application-layer onboarding (Figure 4-2, Section 4.1). - Device ownership and bootstrapping information transfer the transfer of IoT device ownership and bootstrapping information from the manufacturer to the device and/or the device's owner that enables the owner to onboard the device securely.
+The component in Figure

+- 4-1 labeled "Supply Chain Integration Service" represents the mechanism used to accomplish this information transfer (Figure 4-3, Section 4.2). - 3.
+Trusted network-layer onboarding the interactions that occur between the network-layer onboarding component and the IoT device to mutually authenticate, confirm authorization, establish a secure channel, and provision the device with its network credentials (Figure 4-4, Section 4.3). - 4.
+Trusted application-layer onboarding the interactions that occur between a trusted application server and the IoT device to mutually authenticate, establish a secure channel, and provision the device with application-layer credentials (Figure 4-5, Section 4.4). - 5.
+Continuous verification ongoing, policy-based verification and authorization checks on the IoT device to support device lifecycle monitoring and control (Figure 4-6, Section 4.5).

 Figure 4-1 uses two colors.
-The dark blue components are central to supporting trusted network-layer onboarding itself.
+The dark-blue components are central to supporting trusted network-layer onboarding itself.
 The light-blue components support the other aspects of the architecture.
 Each of the five processes is explained in more detail in the subsections below.